outwatch/outwatch/README.md

 For bugs, questions and discussions please use the [Github Issues](https://github.com/OutWatch/outwatch/issues).

+## Community

+We adopted the
+[Typelevel Code of Conduct](http://typelevel.org/conduct.html).
+People are expected to follow it when discussing OutWatch on the Github page, Gitter channel, or other venues.

 ## LICENSE

 Licensed under the Apache License, Version 2.0 (the "License");